Quattro-Bajeena/xenogears-map-viewer/README.md

 Name is pretty self-explanatory.
 As the exported map models contain some texture glitches, they aren't present when using this application.

 ## Controls
-WASD - movement
+- WASD: movement
-Mouse and arrows - looking around
+- Mouse and arrows: looking around
-Mouse scroll - change movement speed
+- Mouse scroll: change movement speed
-Shift - go faster
+- Shift: go faster
-E - toggle wireframe
+- E: toggle wireframe
-ESC - close level viewer
+- ESC: close level viewer

 ## Requirements